snorreks/nx-cloud-functions-deployer/README.md

 ### Firestore Example

-When you use the `onWrite`, `onCreate`, `onUpdate` or `onDelete` helper functions for firestore.
+When you use the `onWritten`, `onCreated`, `onUpdated` or `onDeleted` helper functions for firestore.
 The data will automatically convert the snapshot to

 ```typescript
 {